Morzine: History

+Climate

+Morzine has a humid continental climate (Köppen climate classification Dfb) closely bordering on a subarctic climate (Dfc).

+Population

 Summer sports

 Morzine also hosts summer activities such as mountain biking, golfing, walking and caving.
 The resort also boasts an Olympic sized swimming pool.

 Mountain biking

 Local trails are generally single track and with varying levels of difficulty available from steep, rooty and technical to fast open downhill tracks.
 There is also a small amount of Northshore available in the Chatel Bike Park area.

 Morzine is also within easy reach of other resorts including Avoriaz, Morgins, Châtel and Les Gets.
 The resorts of Pila, Verbier and Les Arcs lie within easy reach by car thus giving access to several places to ride.

 A single lift pass can be purchased to cover the whole of the Portes du Soleil area and costs much less than during the winter months.

 Tour de France

 Morzine has hosted Tour de France stage finishes on several occasions, thanks in part to the proximity of the notoriously steep Col de Joux-Plane climb.

 Morzine was the finale of the first mountain stage in the 2003 Tour de France.
 Stage seven's yellow jersey (for the leader of the general classification) and polka dot jersey (for the leader of the mountains classification) were awarded to Richard Virenque of France's Quick-Step–Davitamon team.
 Stage 17 of the 2006 Tour de France ended in Morzine, where Floyd Landis did the impossible and gutted out one of the most memorable stage wins in Tour history during the height of the 1992–2012 doping-era.
 The town was also the starting point for Stage 18.
 In the 2010 Tour de France Morzine was the finishing location for stage 8.

 Morzine again featured in the 2016 Tour de France as the finish for stage 20 – Megève to Morzine.

-From July 10–12 the 2022 Tour de France was scheduled to be in Morzine with a stage finish held nearby, the second rest day and also a stage depart.
+On the 11 and 12 July 2022, the tour visited Morzine again, when it hosted the second rest day of the tour and the start of stage 10.